What is a bioreactor?

 The pH-auxostat is based on measurement of the pH which is often correlated to the biomass production rate, but easier to measure and control as turbidity and substrate concentrations.
 The signal from the pH sensor is used to control the medium in-flow in a titration mode so that addition of the fresh medium brings the pH back to the setpoint, and the same amount media is taken away from bioreactor in out-flow.
 The pH-auxostat method is applicable for the microorganisms with growth that causes changes of the medium pH.

-The application example of bioreactors
+Application example of bioreactors

 The cultivation for acquiring vaccines against the SARS-CoV-2